 Mail one copy of your titled double-spaced short story, essay, or self-contained novel excerpt.
 Please print the work on one side of the page.
 You may send no more than two pieces of prose.

 Visual artists should forward work that is self-contained and projects a thematic story.
 (12-15 images) Each piece must be submitted electronically in jpeg format with high resolution.
 Videographers must submit their work electronically in MP4 format.
-Visual artists are limited to one submission.
+Visual artists are limited to one submission/issue.

 144 Genesee Street Suite 102-259